| Posthumous Portraits

 he will pour over all of the reference material that

+is available and make it happen.
 Sometimes everyone is in agreement that a particular

 photo really captures the spirit and facial expression